smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Calling a Phone Number/index.md

         }else if(result.equals(Result.REJECTED)){
             // `DialNumber` was sent, and a phone call was cancelled by the user.
 Also, this could mean that there is no phone connected via Bluetooth.
         }else if(result.equals(Result.DISALLOWED)){
-            // Your app does not have permission to use DialNumber.
+            // Your app does not have permission to use `DialNumber`.
         }
     }